Do Go On - 126 - Virginia Hall: The Limping Lady

 Oh, there's that.

-So he'd bet that would have been higher.
+So he probably would have been higher.

 There it is.

-That would be able bodied.
 Where's your penis?

 Fortunately, he hadn't cut that off.

-Whatever that makes, that doesn't mean anything, doesn't it?
+that doesn't mean anything, does it?

 Cut off his dick's ears.